 Chances are, your business is more concerned about the bottom line than the possibility of a fire.
 Whether you manufacture camera housings or serve the best risotto in town, your property carries an inherent risk of fire, and commercial fires cause millions of dollars of damage annually.
 When it comes to preventing a blaze from breaking out at work, knowledge is power.
 Here are six of the most common causes of commercial fire damage.

-Kitchen areas tend to be chaotic, as well, making cooking equipment the most common cause of commercial fire damage.
+Kitchen areas tend to be chaotic, making cooking equipment the most common cause of commercial fire damage.
 Even something as simple as a neglected coffeemaker can lead to a blaze that requires the help of fire damage repair contractors to rebuild.
 Fortunately, a well-maintained sprinkler system or carefully placed fire extinguisher can prevent substantial losses.
+If your kitchen has caused the need for extensive commercial fire restoration, our team can assist.

 Every business can’t call sunny San Diego or balmy Florida home.
 In many parts of the United States, heating equipment is required to keep commercial facilities thriving year-round.
 Heating components such as furnaces, radiators, fireplaces, and hot water heaters all have the potential to overheat or otherwise malfunction.